 - 4. Now use your DAD to measure the possible bouncing of your debounced circuit (with the SPDT switch) using the external 74'00 or 74'02 chip design.
 Move the switch from one position to another and get a screenshot of the possible bouncing (although there should be no bouncing) with an appropriate time base.
 Move the switch back to the original position and get a second screenshot. - 5.
 Now use your DAD to measure the possible bouncing of your debounced circuit (with the SPDT switch) using the internal NANDs or NORs (inside your DE10-Lite PLD).
 To read the output of your SR-latch from the DE10-Lite, you can use one of the GPIO headers available on your breadboard using the ribbon cable and breadboard breakout.
 Move the switch from one position to another and get a screenshot of the possible bouncing (although there should be no bouncing) with an appropriate time base.
 Move the switch back to the original position and get a second screenshot.
 Unfortunately, at the present time, I'm not sure if a CLK signal generated internally in the PLD will be properly treated as a clock signal; therefore, at least for now, we will NOT use debounced circuits using internal NANDs or NORs (i.e., we will only use external NANDs or NORs).
+[After further investigation, it appears that it is NOT treated as a clock, i.e., it does not use the clock routing network, so this should probably NOT be used in a critical situation unless it is first thoroughly tested.]

-- 6. When using an external debounced clock circuit, be sure to use pin 1 on the GPIO Header (PIN_V10 also called GPIO[0]). - 7.
+- 6. When using an external debounced clock circuit, you must use pin 1 on the GPIO Header (PIN_V10 also called GPIO[0]), as stated in the DE10-Lite Pins document. - 7.
 Put all of these screenshots into your lab document and interpret these images explaining the number of clocks that would occur if this switch was connected to a 5-bit counter that counts from 0 to 31.